paulgb/bitaesthetics/src/documents/pages/about.html.md

 <img src="/images/sailing_small.jpg" alt="Paul sailing" style="float: right; padding: 1px; margin-left: 10px; border: 1px solid #555;" />

 I like making images, animations, and interactive tools out of data.
-I'm best known for my 2010 [visualization of Facebook friend connections](http://www.economist.com/blogs/dailychart/2010/12/data_visualisation_1).
+I'm probably best known for my 2010 [visualization of Facebook friend connections](http://fbmap.bitaesthetics.com).
 I have a Bachelor of Mathematics from the University of Waterloo.
 I love sailing and live music and am currently based in Toronto.

+I'm [paulgb on GitHub](https://github.com/paulgb).
+You can contact me at [bit@paulbutler.org](mailto:bit@paulbutler.org).
+For more about me, see [paulbutler.org](http://paulbutler.org/).